phillipeloher/animalvoiceassistant/README.md

 Watch our YouTube video [here](https://www.youtube.com/watch?v=HHxgvH2-z68)!

 ### Tip the Kids!
 21rst century Lemonade Stand
 Please tip the kids [here](https://paypal.me/mathkid5503) or https://paypal.me/mathkid5503 .
-They would really appreciate it!
+They spent many hours on this and would really appreciate it!

 ### AI and LLM models used
 - OpenAI Whisper, for speech to text